 Home is where you get your general overview of your team and the game.
-This is where you get all the important news like: update information, new additions to the game, new events, current events, and offseason schedules … etc.
+This is where you get all the important news such as: update information, new additions to the game, new events, current events, and offseason schedules, etc.

 Weekly calendar is where you can see all events that await your team and exactly when.

-A small icon will notify you about certain actions you when they are available and that you can do like claim tokens, promote rookies you’re your TV contract to receive Tokens and also if you have a invitation for a friendly match or your invitation for a friendly match has been accepted.
+A small icon will notify you about certain events and when they become available such as: claim tokens, promote rookies renew your TV contract to receive Tokens.
+You will also receive notifications if you have an invitation for a friendly match or your invitation for a friendly match has been accepted.
 (If you want to invite some team for a friendly match you can do this by clicking on that team and then clicking on the large green button in the bottom center of the screen that says INVITE FOR A FRIENDLY GAME).

-By accessing your username you will be taken to your Manager page where you will see some information like when you started your career, your email, change your password and here you can also set your time zone and chose your height and weight units.
+By accessing your username, you will be taken to your Manager page where you can find information such as when you started your career, your email, change your password and here you can also set your time zone and chose your height and weight units.

-Below your user name you have a green button GET TOKENS where you can buy Tokens.
+Below your user name there is a green button GET TOKENS where you can buy Tokens.

 - Player Promotion

 There are 2 (two) ways players are generated in MBT.
-The first one is with your Rookie Promotion and the second one is by generating free agents that appear on the transfer market.
+The first one is with your Rookie Promotion and the second one is by generating free agents who appear on the transfer market.

 Rookie Promotion - All players who are promoted as rookies are promoted at the age of 15 and their height can go from 160cm to 210cm.

 At the beginning of every week managers will get a notification from their scout offering to find a new young talent for the team.
-If you accept he will show you the player he found for you immediately and you can choose to accept him or decline the scout’s offer.
-If you accept you will sign this player and he will become a part of your team, if you decline you will not sign the player and the scout will be dismissed until next Monday.
-If you do not sign this player immediately you can do so any day of the week just as long as you don’t reject the player because in that case the player is lost.
+If you accept he will show you the player he has found for you immediately and you can choose to accept him or decline the scout’s offer.
+If you accept it, you will sign this player and he will become a part of your team, if you decline it, you will not sign the player and the scout will be dismissed until next Monday.
+If you do not sign this player immediately you can do so any day of the week just as long as you don’t reject the player, in which case the player is lost.

-System generated free agents - The second way the players are generated are system generated free agents that will appear from time to time on the transfer market and will be there for 2 days until the end of their deadline, after which if nobody signs them they will be deleted from the game.
+System generated free agents - The second way in which the players are generated.
+This means that the system generated free agents will appear from time to time on the transfer market and will be available there for 2 days until the end of their deadline, after which time if unsigned, they will be deleted from the game.